dheerajshenoy/templatory.nvim/README.md

 # templatory.nvim
 A neovim plugin for managing and using file templates.

-**NOTE**: The auto insertion option is currently not working due to some odd reason.
-I'll be fixing it ASAP.

 ## Demo

 **NOTE**: I am not using the auto insertion option of the plugin during the demo, and hence I use the `Templatory inject` command to insert it manually.